apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 			The system's network gateway's IPv4 Address

 Network MTU
-	The system's network's Maximum Transmission Unit (MTU).
+	The system's network's :abbr:`MTU (Maximum Transmission Unit)`.
 Despite being a text field, this can only be 1500 or 9000 - it should almost always be 1500

 		.. seealso:: `The Maximum transmission unit Wikipedia Page <https://en.wikipedia.org/wiki/Maximum_transmission_unit>`_